 I am currently organizing a series of exhibit of Ziba's photographs, with large prints, in various places in Canada, so far in Toronto and Montreal, and eventually abroad.
 More information will be posted in the month of August 2014.
 This project has different purposes and from the feedback I received so far, the impact is strong.
-The photographs are for sale, please inquire if interested.
+The photographs are for sale.

 If I didn't respond to your Email, it is because I didn't receive it.